cjohansen/m1p/Readme.md

 - i18n, theming, and similar concerns should be handled orthogonal to data processing.
 - Dictionaries should be serializable data.
-- Dictionaries should support declarative interpolation.
+- Dictionaries should support declarative interpolation and custom transformations.

 ## i18n with m1p